maarten-pennings/6502/6gpio/README.md

 #### 6.3.5.6.
 Timing conclusion

 All observed cases clock-in the correct data, but sometimes this is preceeded by an incorrect one.
 This seems acceptable.
-However, I do not like the extra dip, so I think the circuit needs to be clocked.
+However, I do not like the extra dip, and the time seems to be based on luck.
+So I think the circuit needs to be clocked.

 ## 6.4.
 VIA